AitorG/AutoTest/api/README.md

 # AutoTest API
 By default the API is running in **localhost:3001**.
-If the request is incorrect the API response with the follow structure:
+If the request is incorrect the API return the following structure:
 ```
 {
     success: Boolean,